Description and review of the Sacramento Arts Festival, an event held each year in November – just in time to start holiday shopping.

 Both of us took our time wandering the aisles as we admired the handiwork of the artisans.
 The goods on display were varied – wall art (watercolor, photography, etc.), sculpture, jewelry, ceramics, clothing, wood, stone, purses, mixed media, glass, furniture, candles, toys, gourmet food, Christmas décor, etc.

-One of the things I enjoy about the Sacramento Art Festival is the ability to chat with the artists – who are very happy to discuss the creative process and their work.
+One of the things I enjoy about the Sacramento Art Festival is the ability to chat with the artists.
+They are always happy to discuss the creative process and their work.
 We engaged in several such conversations while admiring items for sale.
 Over the years I have purchased several works of art there that grace the walls of my home.

 After making the first circuit around the room, we decided to backtrack and revisit some of the booths.
 I had an eye on a small gift for my daughter, and my friend wanted to look again at a display of Christmas Santa’s.